alchemyplatform/aa-sdk/site/smart-accounts/signers/particle-network.md

 ### Sign up for a Particle Account

 To configure Particle, you'll need to start by quickly signing up for a Particle account, creating a project, and then creating an application.
-You can learn more about this process within our [quickstart guide](https://docs.particle.network/getting-started/dashboard/manage-projects).
+You can learn more about this process within their [quickstart guide](https://docs.particle.network/getting-started/dashboard/manage-projects).
 Additionally, you can sign up through the [Particle dashboard](https://dashboard.particle.network/#/login).

 ### Install the SDK